 Batteries and Mods - Safety and Tips

-Choice and safety for Battery Mods, Single Batteries and Chargers
+Safety and selection for all e-Cigs, Single Batteries and Chargers

 When it comes to vaping there is nothing more critical than safety, and irrespective of the type of e Cig, there are certain guidelines we must follow to ensure the safe use, recharging and storage of our batteries.

 All e-Cig devices utilise some type of battery, but those that support replaceable and rechargeable batteries demand the most attention.

 Obviously, reputable All In One (AIO) Starter e Cig devices with built-in batteries are far less of a concern, given they’re designed to match the coils used for the attached tank.
 Having said that, we still need to adhere to general usage and recharging guidelines, which we will look at further below.

 Virtually all of the entry to mid level Mods listed on our site are compatible with our entry to mid level tanks, and are also interchangeable.
 This means that the Mods can be used with any of the tanks.
 Recommendations on batteries are below.

 Regulated and Unregulated Mods

 For beginners, we only recommend the use of Regulated Mods or Starter e-Cigs.
 These devices have internal circuitry with a variety of protections in place.
 We do not cover Mechanical Mods as they require advanced knowledge of ohms law, and are far too dangerous for beginners and some intermediate vapers.
 You can read about the differences on our post An introduction and guide to Mods.

 What are the requirements for e-Cig Batteries